Max Brenner: Since 2017: Independent again

-In May 2017 Strauss group sold Max Brenner brand to Israeli franchisees Yaniv Shtanger and Dudu Vaknin for 18 million NIS (US$5 million).
+In May 2017, Strauss group sold Max Brenner brand to Israeli franchisees Yaniv Shtanger and Dudu Vaknin for 18 million NIS (US$5 million).

-On 1 October 2018 Max Brenner's Australian business went into voluntary administration, citing rising costs and sluggish retail trade.
-On 8 October 2018 20 of the 37 Australian Max Brenner locations were permanently closed.
+On 1 October 2018, Max Brenner's Australian business went into voluntary administration, citing rising costs and sluggish retail trade.
+On 8 October 2018, 20 of the 37 Australian Max Brenner locations were permanently closed.
 In November 2018 the Australian cinema owner and singer Roy Mustaca bought the 17 remaining Australian Max Brenner franchises out of receivership.

-Max Brenner Australia is 100% Australian Owned
+Max Brenner Australia

-Max Brenner was introduced to Australia in 2000, with its first Chocolate Bar opening in Paddington, Sydney.
-For over twenty years, Max Brenner has shared its chocolate and dessert creations with Australian consumers and is renowned for its own-recipe chocolate, Hot Chocolates, Chocolate Fondue for Two, Tutti Frutti Waffles and Decadent Pizza’s as well as iconic crockery such as the Hug Mug.
+Max Brenner was introduced to Australia in 2000 and has operated for over 20 years, with its first Chocolate Bar opening in Paddington, Sydney.
+Its menu includes chocolate and desserts including its own-recipe chocolate, hot chocolates, chocolate fondue, tutti frutti waffles and decadent pizzas as well as crockery such as the 'hug mug'.

-In 2018, the business went into administration and Max Brenner’s Asia Pacific (APAC) arm was acquired by an Australian owned and operated family business (Vitocco Enterprises).
-With a newly appointed leadership team, Max Brenner has renewed its focus on building the brand for growth.
-The company now has strong national & international expansion plans, with its first international Chocolate Bar due to open in Queenstown, New Zealand at the end of 2021.
+In 2018, the business went into administration and Max Brenner’s Asia Pacific (APAC) arm was acquired by an Australian owned and operated family business, Vitocco Enterprises.
+Under new leadership, the company had national and international expansion plans, including its first international Chocolate Bar which opened in late 2021 in Queenstown, New Zealand.

-The Australian business is now independent of the Israel & US businesses with its Head Office located in Sydney, Australia.
-In 2021, 3 new Chocolate Bars have opened their doors at Ed Square, Edmondson Park, World Square, Sydney and Southland, Cheltenham.
+The Australian business is independent of the Israel and US businesses with its head office located in Sydney, Australia.
+In 2021, 3 new Chocolate Bars opened in Ed Square, World Square and Southland, Cheltenham.
 There are currently 25 Chocolate Bars in Australia.